MediaComem/docker-brownbag/README.md

 * [Docker Community Edition (CE)][docker-ce] (the latest version is `18.03.0-ce` at the time of writing).
-* [Docker Compose][docker-compose-install] (installed with Docker by default if you're using Docker for Mac or Docker for Windows).
+* [Docker Compose][docker-compose-install] (installed with Docker by default if you're using Docker for Mac or Docker for Windows; the latest version is `1.21.0` at the time of writing).
 * A UNIX command line (on Windows, use [Git Bash][git-bash] or the [Windows Subsystem for Linux][wsl]).

-Optionally, to quickly set up the infrastructure for the [Docker Swarm](#docker-swarm) chapter:
+Optionally, to quickly set up the infrastructure for the [Docker Swarm](#docker-swarm) chapter, you can use:

 * [Vagrant][vagrant] 2+
 * [VirtualBox][virtualbox] 5+